-However, if this device is not on hand, then the best option you have is to monitor your urinary frequency by writing down how many times you urinate in a day.
+However, if this device is not on hand, then the best option you have is to monitor your urinary frequency by taking note of the following:

 When it’s time to see a doctor, all you need to do is to present these notes to show them what you’ve been experiencing lately.

 If the doctor advises additional testing, it’s important to be aware that abnormally high levels of ketones may be a sign of diabetic ketoacidosis, a life-threatening complication of diabetes that may result in coma, and even death.